salihcemil/AlgoW/README.md

   Also in the project, Purestake API is used as a gateway to the Algorand TestNet.
 There are request count and usage limitations on purestake itself.
 Another method is to use our own node to broadcast transactions and it needs more technical requirements and development.

-  There are 2 more methods implemented but not mentioned in this document; ``regenerateAlgoAddressWithSK`` which regenerates an Algorand Account with a given Secret Key and ``regenerateAlgoAddressWithMnemonic`` which regenerates the account with a given Mnemonic.
-Overall with these features, this application can be assumed as an Algorand Wallet.
+  There are 2 more methods implemented but not mentioned in this document; ``regenerateAlgoAddressWithSK`` which regenerates an Algorand Account with a given Secret Key and ``regenerateAlgoAddressWithMnemonic`` which regenerates the account with a given Mnemonic. **Overall with these features, this application can be assumed as an Algorand Wallet**.

   Another important note is on account generation.
 Public blockchain transactions like Algorand are very transparent.
 This makes accounts vulnerable to hacking.
 Algorand uses random numbers to generate accounts with respect to the cryptography algorithm it uses.
 Programmed libraries are usually not good at generating real random numbers.
 So it's always better to generate accounts with real random numbers with special random number generator machines or natural actions such as user's mouse moves.